How to Name a Boat: 30+ IDEAS

 This method also comes in a handy when you want to name a boat after a business or career (e.g., lawn business = lawnist or lawnitude)

 How to name a boat using a favorite location?

 Some people have dream locations or places where they want to retire.
 Or it could be your favorite place on earth.
 Either way, you could incorporate the name of a place and add another word to make the boat name unique.
-For example, Bimini is a beautiful and popular place so a great name with using Bimini would be "Royal Bimini" or "Bimini Blue".
+For example, Bimini is a beautiful and popular place so a great name for using Bimini would be "Royal Bimini" or "Bimini Blue".

 How to name a boat by combining names?

-This is a great way to use loved one's names for naming a boat.
+This is a great way to use loved ones' names for naming a boat.
 For example, if you have parents or children that you would like to represent, use a few letters of two names to come up with a unique name.
 For example, Sara and Monica could become "MORA".
 Another way to do this is by using the first two letters of each name, the last two letters of each name, or the first two of one name and the last two of the other name (which is what I did with MORA) and viola!
 You have a unique name with significance.